yochannah/carpentries.org/_posts/2018/07/2018-07-18-carpentrycon-la.md

 I realised working in the private industry, that each group of people has its own personality, its own dynamics.
-It is an entity even if we don't notice.
+It is an entity even if we do not notice.
 That is the same everywhere at home, in the university, in the industry.
 The personality and the dynamics that I found in the Carpentry group is the closest that I found to satisfy my need of sharing and receiving, in this group this dynamic is very well balanced so it makes this initiative sustainable.